Skip to content

 Known limits

 • Diff preview semantics.
-The diff editor compares the proposed old and new text against each other, not against the file on disk at the moment of preview.
-The actual write happens via fs/write_text_file after approval.
-This is an ACP design constraint — tool_call_update carries the diff before the file is touched.
+The diff editor compares the proposed old vs. new text against each other, not against the file on disk at preview time.
+The write happens via fs/write_text_file after approval.
+This is an ACP constraint — tool_call_update carries the diff before the file is touched.

 • No worktree UI.
 Grok: New Worktree Session is planned but not yet implemented.